CDCgov/ixa/ixa-bench/README.md

 ## Benchmarking Ixa

-Ixa uses [Criterion.rs](https://bheisler.github.io/criterion.rs/book/index.html) for statistical benchmarking.
+You have two options for benchmarks:

+- For micro-benchmarks you want to track over time, use [Criterion.rs](https://bheisler.github.io/criterion.rs/book/index.html)
+- For in-place, comparisons against a baseline or between multiple implementation, use [Hyperfine](https://github.com/sharkdp/hyperfine)

+## Criterion

-## Optional Prerequisites
+### Optional Prerequisites

 - [`gnuplot`](http://www.gnuplot.info/): The [plotters crate](https://github.com/38/plotters) will
   be used as a fallback if `gnuplot` is not found.